openhab/openhab-docs/developers/ide/eclipse.md

     When the Eclipse installation is finished the IDE is launched automatically.

-1. **It's important**, during the first Eclipse IDE launch, to leave Eclipse open until all openHAB related initial Startup tasks / Download sources / Builds are completed.
+1. **It's important**, during the first Eclipse IDE launch, to leave Eclipse open until all openHAB related initial Setup tasks / Download sources / Builds are completed.

-    These tasks will personalize the IDE with openHAB code formatting tools, configurations and a demo app.
-Initial tasks will also download openHAB lastest SNAPSHOT, the  `openhab2-addons` (bundles) code and related maven dependencies.
+    Setup tasks will personalize the IDE with openHAB code formatting tools, configurations and a demo app.
+	Setup tasks will also download openHAB lastest `openhab2-addons` and `openhab-distro` rcode epositories and related maven dependencies.
-(click bottom right button in the IDE for Progress).
+	Click bottom right button in the IDE for Progress.

     ![startup tasks progress](./images/ide_setup_eclipse_startup_tasks.png)